-Seniors (65 and older), veterans, and active military members receive 10% off services at our Colorado Springs and Pueblo shelters.
+Seniors (65 and older), veterans, and active military members receive 10% off services.
 One discount per family per visit.

 We’re here to get you and your new furry family member off on the right paw.
 That’s why all HSPPR adoptions include:

 Like many animal shelters across the country, we use variable adoption pricing.
 We can help more animals in need by pricing pets in high demand at a higher rate.
 These higher adoption fees leave a legacy for other animals in our care that are older, require extensive medical care, or need more time to find a home.
 We often reduce the adoption fees on these harder-to-place pets.
 Check our adoptable pets page for a specific animal’s adoption fee.